WOFOST - WOrld FOod STudies

 Attainable (Limited) production: In addition to irradiation, temperature and plant characteristics, the effect of the availability of water and plant nutrients is considered.
 If the supply of water or nutrients is sub-optimal during (parts of) the growing season, this leads to water- and/or nutrient-limited production, which is lower than potential production in terms of total plant biomass.
 In special cases the water-limited yield (harvestable product) may be higher than potential yield because of more favourable harvest index.

-Actual (Reduced) production: At this level, the possible reduction in crop yield by mostly biotic factors like weeds, pests and diseases is taken into account.
+Actual (Reduced) production: At this level, the possible reduction in crop yield by biotic factors like weeds, pests and diseases is taken into account or by abiotic factors like frost kill, pollutants or salts in soils.

 WOFOST distinguishes three levels of crop production: